What's New

 "Veteran's Bond Act of 2008."

-This measure would issue $900 million in bonds, but they would be paid back by
+This measure will issue $900 million in bonds, but they will be paid back by

 the veterans who buy homes with its assistance.
 The state's role is only to